olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Note_Microservice/README.md

 ### Endpoints

-For information about EndPoints that are exposed by the Mediscreen Note Microservice, please refer to the document in this repository called :
+For information about EndPoints that are exposed by the Mediscreen Note Microservice, please refer to the document located in this repository called :

 ### Docker container deployment